 To create a resource-only DLL, you create a new Win32 DLL (non-MFC) project and add your resources to the project.

-On the Project menu, click Add Existing Item, and then insert the new .rc file into the project.
+- On the Project menu, click Add Existing Item and insert the new .rc file into the project.

 The application that uses the resource-only DLL should call LoadLibrary to explicitly link to the DLL.
 To access the resources, call the generic functions FindResource and LoadResource, which work on any kind of resource, or call one of the following resource-specific functions:

 The application should call FreeLibrary when it is finished using the resources.